We hope that these Q and A’s will be helpful. Feel free to contact Dawn at email@example.com if you have a question that isn’t answered here.

 It is fine to shower in the tap water.

-Because of different plumbing – only pees and poos get flushed.
+Because of different plumbing – only organic material (pees and poos) get flushed.
 Toilet paper is to be thrown into the garbage beside the toilet.
 This can be strange at first.
 Please make an effort to remember as paper down the toilet will clog the system.
 Having said that, I have forgotten on occasion.

 Some do, but the majority do not.
 If you make an effort (even just using “Por favor”- Please and “Gracias”- Thank you) you will notice how friendly and patient most people are.
 It’s is easy to get around without Spanish- those in the service industries at least know to help you get what you want and need.

-You will need money for 1 lunch (we are going to a seafood restaurant – I would recommend budgeting on spending $20 though it could be much less depending on what you want), and for 6 dinners.
+You will need money for 6 dinners.
 How much you spend on dinner depends on where you go (given a variety of choices I would estimate dinner costing between $5-$20 each night).

 You might also want to buy gifts.
 There are many beautiful things.
 I personally love the textiles.
 There is also jewelry, ceramics, carvings, ….

-For someone who chooses less expensive meals, buys a few small gifts and a moderate number of drinks I’d say that $200CAN will cover the week.
+For someone who chooses less expensive meals, buys a few small gifts and a moderate number of drinks I’d say that $200-250 will cover the week (plus Dana).